coreos/docs/running-coreos/platforms/vmware/index.md

 ## Replacing the key

-We highly recommend that you disable the original insecure OEM ssh key and replace it with your own.
-This is a simple two step process, first add your public key and then remove the original OEM one.
+We highly recommend that you disable the original insecure OEM SSH key and replace it with your own.
+This is a simple two step process: first, add your public key, and then remove the original OEM one.

 ```
 cat ~/.ssh/id_rsa.pub | ssh core@10.0.1.81 -i insecure_ssh_key update-ssh-keys -a user